kennyfraser/wp-sync-test/_pages/installing-enterprise-edition-1-6/automated-gui.md

     :   Specify the port to SSH to, for example `22`.
 SSH Key

     **SSH Key**
-    :   Specify the SSH key with access to your master IPs.
+    :   Specify the private SSH key with access to your master IPs.

     ### DCOS Environment Settings